WICG/private-network-access/permission_prompt/explainer.md

 The `-name` header should be a string that matches the [ECMAScript](https://tc39.es/ecma262/multipage/) regexp /^[a-z0-9_-.]+$/.
 The maximum number of the name is 248 UTF-8 code units.

-The `-ID` header should be the MAC address of the device, which is a 48-bit value presented as 6 hexadecimal bytes.
+The `-ID` header should be the MAC address of the device, which is a 48-bit value presented as a string with 6 hexadecimal bytes separated by colons.

 ### Gaining permission